The Hong Kong Massacre

 The Hong Kong Massacre is a top-down shooter video game developed and published by Vreski for Microsoft Windows and PlayStation 4 in January 2019, and for Nintendo Switch in December 2020.
 It is the first game to be developed by the studio.
-Set in 1990s Hong Kong, the game follows a former police detective as he sets out to exact revenge against the Triad for the death of his partner.
+Set in 1990s Hong Kong during the British colonial era before the Handover of Hong Kong from Britain to China in 1997, the game follows a former police detective as he sets out to exact revenge against the Triad for the death of his partner.

 Gameplay

 Inspired by classic action movies such as those of John Woo as well as other video games like Hotline Miami and Max Payne, The Hong Kong Massacre is a top-down shooter in which the player character will die by being shot only once.
 As a balance measure, the game features a number of special abilities, such as a slow-motion system, a dive/dodge which renders the player invincible for a small amount of time as well as weapon upgrades.

 The story of the game is told through a series of conversations and cutscenes, with each of the 35 levels serving as a flashback.
 At the beginning of each level, the player can choose to equip one of four guns available: pistol, rifle, SMG or shotgun.
 They must then enter the level and kill all enemies inside it in order to progress to the next level.
 Visually, the game is reminiscent of Hong Kong action films, including locations such as ruined buildings, kitchens, back alleys, rooftops and abandoned restaurants.